 After further analysis, the researchers also found that women preferred tall and lean men.
 But we didn’t need another ‘study’ to tell us that did we.

-What you did need us to tell you, was that there are 19 other just as important characteristics the modern man can lean on that women still find attractive.
+What you did need us to tell you, was that there are 19 other just as important characteristics the modern man can lean on that women still find attractive, aside from male body shapes.

 Everything from kindness to passion to listening skills, there really is hope for everyone – you just need to do better across the board.